We all know the routine. Your head hits the pillow, and your mind goes into overdrive.

 Why are we so sleep deprived?

 Why, exactly, are we so sleep deprived?
 There is limited research that looks specifically at the correlation between lack of sleep and its direct impact on mood disorders, but it’s no big secret that sleep is an absolute must for our overall mental and physical wellbeing.
-It’s something we see all the time in the BePure health clinic, and hear about conversationally when we talk with friends and family.
+It’s something we see all the time in the BePure Clinic, and hear about conversationally when we talk with friends and family.
 A good sleep just makes you feel better!

 One issue that is hitting us harder than ever before is the presence of technology in our day-to-day lives.
 Many people are working late, or using digital devices well after a normal 8-9 hour work day.
 Anxiety and depression are more prevalent now than ever, and people are using clutches such as alcohol and caffeine to support themselves during the day and evening.
 These are all the enemies of quality sleep.